Tutoring

 - Can we help with your subject at a particular time?
 Check the subject schedule before dropping in to see if a tutor is available for your subject during your desired time.

-- Have a favorite tutor but don’t get a name?
-You can find out who our QSC tutors are and what they specialize in on our Team Page.
+- Have a favorite tutor but don’t see a name?
+You can find out who our QSC tutors are and what they specialize in on our team page.

 Using the Academic Learning Commons

-1. From the main queue page, tap “Request Help.”
+- From the main queue page, tap “Request Help”

 Academic Learning Commons use expectations